joma74/udemy-docker-k8s-tcg/README.md

 - Build local on workstation and run local with Docker Compose
 - Build local on workstation and run local with K8s on Minikube
-- Build local on workstation and with K8s on GCloud
+- Build local on workstation and run with K8s on GCloud
 - Build on Travis CI and run with K8s on GCloud

 To support both Build local on workstation and Build on Travis CI in a as much as possible consistent manner, the project's env setup on Travis CI and K8s on GCloud be replicated onto the workstation.

-## Travis-To-Local Environment
+### Travis-To-Local Environment

 The following command sources the env/global section of travis.yml to the local env